BSC 1309 - Human Biology: Structure and Function

 Hours: 3

 Immunology.
 Three semester hours.
 This course is designed for majors with a well-rounded background in biology.
 Therefore, this course provides students with an understanding of basic immunological principles and the functional organization of living systems.
 Emphasis will be placed on human physiology and the cooperative interplay between innate and acquired immunity.
 Students are expected to learn the basic principles and concepts of immunology both at the molecular and cellular levels, to learn to reason scientifically, and to understand and describe the function of immune systems in the human body.
-Prerequisites: BSC 301 and 305.
+Prerequisites: BSc 301 and 305.

-BSC 421 - Reproductive Physiology
+BSC 421 - Essentials of Plant Microbiome

 Hours: 3